Anti-concentration and honest, adaptive confidence bands

-This condition is inspired by the path-breaking work of \cite{GN10} (see also \cite{PT00}).
+This condition is inspired by the path-breaking work of \cite{GN10}; see also \cite{PT00}.
 It can be interpreted as the requirement that the functions $f$ in the class $\mathcal{F}$ are ``self-similar'' in the sense that their regularity remains the same at large and small scales; see also \cite{B11a}.
-To put it differently, ``self-similarity" could be understood as the requirement that the bias of the kernel approximation to $f$ with bandwidth $2^{-l}$ remains approximately proportional to $(2^{-l})^t$ -- i.e. not much smaller or not much bigger -- for all small values of the bandwidth $2^{-l}$.
+To put it differently, ``self-similarity'' could be understood as the requirement that the bias of the kernel approximation to $f$ with bandwidth $2^{-l}$ remains approximately proportional to $(2^{-l})^t$---that is, not much smaller or not much bigger---for all small values of the bandwidth~$2^{-l}$.

-It is useful to note that the upper bound in (\ref{eq: bias bounds}) holds for all $f\in\Sigma(t,L)$ (for sufficiently large $C_3$) under Condition L\ref{con: density estimator}; see, for example, Theorem 9.3 in \cite{Hardle}.
-In addition, \cite{GN10} showed that under Condition L\ref{con: density estimator}, the restriction due to the lower bound in (\ref{eq: bias bounds}) is weak in the sense that the set of elements of $\Sigma(t,L)$ for which the lower bound in (\ref{eq: bias bounds}) does not hold is ``topologically small''.
-Moreover, they showed that the minimax optimal rate of convergence in the sup-norm over $\Sigma(t,L)$ coincide with that over the set of elements of $\Sigma(t,L)$ for which Condition L\ref{con: gine and nickl} holds.
+It is useful to note that the upper bound in (\ref{eqbiasbounds}) holds for all $f\in\Sigma(t,L)$ (for sufficiently large $C_3$) under Condition~\ref{condensityestimator}; see, for example, Theorem~9.3 in \cite{Hardle}.
+In addition, Gin\'{e} and Nickl \cite{GN10} showed that under Condition~\ref{condensityestimator}, the restriction due to the lower bound in (\ref{eqbiasbounds}) is weak in the sense that the set of elements of $\Sigma(t,L)$ for which the lower bound in (\ref{eqbiasbounds}) does not hold is ``topologically small.''
+Moreover, they showed that the minimax optimal rate of convergence in the sup-norm over $\Sigma(t,L)$ coincides with that over the set of elements of $\Sigma(t,L)$ for which Condition~\ref{congineandnickl} holds.
 We refer to \cite{GN10} for a detailed and deep discussion of these conditions and results.